jonnor/random/sustainability/microhouse.md

-Microhousing is an alternative, and counter-movement to the ever growing.
+Microhousing is an alternative, and counter-movement to the ever growing sizes of personal and family housing.

 Activities
 ----------